Coeliades pisistratus: Range

 It is found in Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Burkina Faso, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, CAR, Angola, DRC, South Sudan, Uganda, Rwanda, Burundi, Ethiopia, Somalia, Kenya, Tanzania, Malawi, Zambia, northern Namibia, Botswana, Zimbabwe, Mozambique, Eswatini and Lesotho, and the KwaZulu-Natal, Mpumalanga, Limpopo, Gauteng, Free State, Northern Cape and North West provinces of South Africa.

 Description and habits

 The sexes are very similar.
 The female has a larger abdomen and more rounded wings.
 The wingspan is 55–65 mm for males and 63–70 mm for females.
 Adults are on the wing year-round in warmer areas with peaks September to April.
 During the larval stage of some 40 days, the larva will increasingly modify the leaf of its food plant for protection.
 It hatches from an egg laid on the tip of a new leaf, which soon after eclosion is folded into a shelter.
 Later instars combine two and later several leaves to form the shelter, which ultimately protects the month-long pupal stage.

 Food plants

-The larvae feed on a wide range of plants, including Sphedamnocarpus pruriens, Triaspis macropteron, Dregea, Indigofera, Marsdenia, Acridocarpus and Combretum species.
+The larvae feed on a wide range of plants, including Sphedamnocarpus pruriens, Triaspis macropteron, Stephanotis (syn.
+Dregea), Indigofera, Marsdenia, Acridocarpus and Combretum species.